Home › Unemployed › Residence in Monaco › Non-industrial accidents

 They must check the "accident caused by a third party" box on your treatment form and give the accident date.

-For subsequent requests for payment of medical benefits, please ensure that this information clearly appears on your treatment forms.
+For subsequent requests for payment of medical benefits, please ensure that this information clearly appears on your treatment forms and any extensions for work interruptions.

 We recommend that: